chrisnoonan98675/site/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

 ## Configure secure communication

-To configure secure communication between XL Deploy and satellites:
+To configure secure communication between XL Deploy and satellites in XL Deploy 6.2.0 and later:

 1. Generate a key and certificate for each satellite server.
 1. Add each satellite certificate to the truststore on the XL Deploy server.